amazeeio/docs/drupal/amazeeioyml_file.md

   - Synchronize production files to testbranch site

 You can make use of before_deploy and after_deploy tasks also within the branch_deploy_tasks.

-### shared
-The shared part of the configuration file will be used to symlink shared resources (e.g. files or other directoies which need to be present on all backend webservers).